-The 2-level Retreat House is a 3-bedroom, 2-bathroom, cozy escape from the daily grind.
+The two-level Retreat House is a three bedroom, two bathroom cozy escape from the daily grind.
 This house has a wood stove, full kitchen with a dishwasher and can accommodate up to 12 guests.
 Price includes linens & towels.
 Complimentary wifi.

 This house is spacious and has a large common area for informal gatherings.
-It’s a 3-bedroom, 2-bathroom respite in the Woods with a patio overlooking the creek.
+It’s a three bedroom, two bathroom respite in the woods with a patio overlooking the creek.
 This house can accommodate up to 12 guests.
 Price includes linens & towels.
 Complimentary WiFi.

 This house, nestled in the trees, has a comfortable and cozy living area.
 There's a rustic deck overlooking the creek.
-It's a 3-bedroom, 2-bathroom house with a washer and dryer.
+It's a three bedroom, bathroom bathroom house with a washer and dryer.
 This house can accommodate up to 10 guests.
 Complimentary WiFi.

 tenting & rvs